Object-Oriented101/LearningProgrammingFundamentals/README.md

 # LearningProgrammingFundamentals
-This repository will consist of my projects as a begginer programmer who is entering the realm of computer science.
+This repository will consist of my projects as a beginer programmer who is entering the realm of computer science.